kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the Batch Session locally.
 Therefore all reading functions do not offer callbacks, because there is no risk of failure of synchronization.

-Additionally to the reading and writing functions the calback function `jatos.onJatosBatchSession(path)` offers a way to get notified whenever the Batch Session changes in the JATOS' database regardless of the origin of the change.
+Additionally to the reading and writing functions the calback function `jatos.onBatchSession(callback)` offers a way to get notified whenever the Batch Session changes in the JATOS' database regardless of the origin of the change.
 This way, you can have the client of each worker react to changes in the batch that were done by another worker in the batch.

 Accessing the Batch Session is done via [JSON Patches (RFC 6902)](https://tools.ietf.org/html/rfc6902) and [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
 An introduction can be found under [jsonpatch.com](http://jsonpatch.com/).
 For JSON Patches jatos.js uses the [JSON-Patch](https://github.com/Starcounter-Jack/JSON-Patch) library from Joachim Wester and for JSON Pointers the [jsonpointer.js](https://github.com/alexeykuzmin/jsonpointer.js) library from Alexey Kuzmin.